annasba07/lessonlab-2/readme.md

 # 📚 Lesson Lab 2.0

-Lesson Lab 2.0 is a full-stack AI tool that helps teachers generate high-quality, structured lesson plans using agentic reasoning and real-time resource evaluation.
+Lesson Lab 2.0 is a full-stack AI tool that helps teachers generate high-quality, structured lesson plans using AI.

 > Rebuilt from the ground up to showcase AI system design, full-stack implementation, and LLM-driven educational workflows.